Stop Wasting AI's Potential: A Practical Guide to Prompts That Actually Work

 Honestly — both reactions are reasonable, and both are widely shared.

-The One Thing to Take Away From This Article
+The One Thing to Take Away

 AI, at its most practical level today, is a tool you can have a conversation with.
 It has read an enormous amount of human knowledge and can help you think, write, learn, research, and create — in plain language, no technical skills required.